-- Informing the parents of both victim and perpetrator about the incident. - Arranging for Restorative Justice where appropriate. - Using the established Behaviour Policy to award behaviour points/sanctions of Internal/external exclusion. - In serious cases, both victim and perpetrator may be referred to the SFC for support/intervention or to the relevant outside agencies e.g. the police, Behaviour Support, Counselling, Targeted Youth, etc.
+- Informing the parents of both victim and perpetrator about the incident. - Arranging for Restorative Justice where appropriate. - Using the established Behaviour Policy to award behaviour rewards/sanctions or use of Internal/external exclusion. - In serious cases, both victim and perpetrator may be referred to the support/intervention to the relevant outside agencies e.g. the police, Behaviour Support, Counselling, Targeted Youth, etc.